On this page:

 The most crucial element of figuring out how much you’re going to need to paint your siding is the paint.
-Exterior paint can cost as little as $25 per gallon, but if you’re opting for a premium brand, it can cost as much as $100 per gallon.
+Exterior paint can cost as little as $25 to $70 per gallon, but if you’re opting for a premium brand, it can cost as much as $50 to $100 per gallon.
 Once you’ve calculated your house’s square footage, you can estimate the overall cost of painting your siding.

 Coverage depends on the brand, and some homeowners like to paint very thick coats with no gaps, so it’s always sensible to purchase more paint than your calculations say you need.
 This means that when you calculate the final price, you should add on an extra ten to twenty percent to ensure that your siding will be evenly covered to your satisfaction.